Skip to Content

 “Trump has already won something,” said Jonathan Entin, a professor at Case Western Reserve University’s School of Law.
 “As a practical matter, Trump has gained time here, regardless of how the court decides the case.”

-The Supreme Court’s decision is expected by the end of the month.
+The Supreme Court’s decision is expected to be announced Monday.

 Here’s a look at some possible outcomes and what those decisions could mean for the timing of a trial.